2015 Men's Indoor Hockey Asia Cup

 The 2015 Men's Indoor Hockey Asia Cup was the 6th edition of the Indoor Hockey Asia Cup specifically for men.
-It was held in Korgan City, Kazakhstan from 13–17 May 2015.
+It was held in Korgan City, Kazakhstan from 13 to 17 May 2015.

-The number of teams for this year’s cup are the same as for the previous tournament where five teams competed.
-Malaysia, Chinese Taipei and Indonesia, who competed previously did not join this year’s edition and were replaced by Qatar, Tajikistan and Uzbekistan.
+The number of teams for this year's cup are the same as for the previous tournament where five teams competed.
+Malaysia, Chinese Taipei and Indonesia, who competed previously did not join this year's edition and were replaced by Qatar, Tajikistan and Uzbekistan.

 Iran defeated Kazakhstan in the final to win the cup.

 Participating nations

 Five countries (6 teams) are participating in this year's tournament: